kauralasoo/MTAT.03.239_Bioinformatics/homeworks/HW1.md

  5. Now go to the lactase (LCT) gene (it's the gene that allows us to drink milk).
 How long is this on?
 How far is it from its neigbours?

 ## Task 2: RNA-seq alignment (2 points)
-**Learning objective:** Understand how the raw RNA sequencing reads (in fastq format)  look like, how you can use alignment software (HISAT2) to find the genome coordinates
+**Learning objective:** Understand what the raw RNA sequencing reads (in fastq format)  look like, how you can use alignment software (HISAT2) to find the coordinates

 Using the [RNA-seq alignment tutorial](https://github.com/kauralasoo/MTAT.03.239_Bioinformatics/blob/master/RNA-seq_alignment.md), answer the following questions: